Praise Is Not a Feeling

 Bless means "to speak well of someone, to speak a good word about them."
 And the word actually used here, barak, to bless, has connected with it the meaning of "to bend the knee, to kneel down."
 It means, "I will bless the Lord, but with a heart attitude of humility, a heart attitude of worship."

 So David had been going off in a fearful way, and his mind had just gotten out of control.
-His behavior had gotten out of control.
+His emotions and behavior had gotten out of control.
 His mind and behavior get reined back in, and he says, "I will make a conscious, disciplined choice in my life that no matter what the circumstances, to bless the Lord."
 He bends the knee; he bows his heart.
 He humbles himself.

 "Lord, You are bigger; You are more real; You are more present than any circumstance I'm facing in my life.
-My eyes may be filled with tears, but I’m going to lift Him up, and with a bowed heart, say 'yes.'
+My eyes may be filled with tears, but I’m going to lift You up, and with a bowed heart, say 'yes.'
 I embrace these circumstances.
 I bless You in the midst of them, because You are still good, no matter what King Saul does.
 No matter what terrors I may be facing in my life, I will bless You.
 I'll bless You at all times.
 His praise shall continually be in my mouth at all times—in the good times and in the bad times, when I’m happy and when I'm sad, when I feel on top of it and when I feel overwhelmed."

 The default reaction, David is saying, of my life, the response, the pattern of my life in every circumstance is going to be what?
 I will bless the Lord.
 I will praise Him.
 "His praise" (v.
 1).